ClimateImpactLab/energy-code-release-2020/README.md

 `1_analysis` - Code for estimating and plotting all econometric models present in the paper

-`2_projection` - Code for projection the impact of climate change to 2300 `3_post_projection` - Code for producing figures and numbers for the paper
+`2_projection` - Code for projection the impact of climate change to 2300

+`3_post_projection` - Code for producing figures for the paper

+`4_misc` - Code for producing additional figures and numbers for the paper

+`projection_inputs` - Files needed to run projections

 <!--
 `data` - Repository for storing data related to the `1_analysis` part of our paper.